BiboyQG/BiboyQG/README.md

 - 🆕 I'm doing research focusing on **LLM4Code** and **ML System**.
 - 🌍 I like traveling (enjoy walking on the street) and playing 🏓 table tennis.

 If you're interested, please checkout my personal [✏️ blog](https://banghao.live) where I share my ordinary yet joyful life.
-You can also find me on these sources: [My Website](https://biboyqg.github.io/) and [LinkedIn](https://www.linkedin.com/in/banghao-chi-550737276/).
+You can also find more about me on these sources: [My Website](https://biboyqg.github.io/) and [LinkedIn](https://www.linkedin.com/in/banghao-chi-550737276/).

 Feel free to contact me via <a href="mailto:banghao2@illinois.edu">Email</a>, [WeChat](id:banghao1023) or [WhatsApp](+12173286124).